oneeve8/kobble-data/content/Information.md

 * Plate tectonics
 * Picture of the earth from space
 * Pictures of the planets
-* We have a video of the earth in space
+* Video of the earth in space
-* We landed on the moon
+* Moon landing
 * The ISS
 * ISS Tracking
 * Satellites